Katsuya Onizuka: Biography

+Professional boxing record

 Post retirement

 Onizuka lived away from boxing for a while after retirement, but now trains young boxers at his boxing gym in his hometown, Fukuoka.
 He often appears on TBS boxing broadcasts as a commentator.
 Fans were reminded of Onizuka's controversial wins when Koki Kameda won a hometown decision to become the WBA Light Flyweight champion in 2006.
 Both Kameda and Onizuka were trained and managed by the Kyoei boxing gym, and Onizuka has appeared as a commentator in several of Kameda's fights.
+Onizuka also endorsed a SNES video game, Onizuka Katsuya Super Virtual Boxing.